-But don't get me wrong - temporary anxiety can definitely arise with first-time users, especially those leaning toward being 'control freaks' with ego mechanisms that panic when the cannabis effect shifts them from 'in control' to 'in the flow'.
+Temporary anxiety can definitely arise with first-time users, especially those leaning toward being 'control freaks' with ego mechanisms that panic when the cannabis effect shifts them from 'in control' to 'in the flow'.

-My own first cannabis experience, at 19 in 1966 at Princeton, resulted in a massive panic attack on my part.
+My own first cannabis experience, at 19 in 1966 in a Princeton dorm, resulted in a massive panic attack on my part.
 Why?
-I was entirely unprepared for the cannabis effect ... my friends and I were deathly afraid of getting caught and sent to prison for 20 years in New Jersey ...
-I myself was afraid of losing control, and even going crazy - and panicked when I did lose control.
+I was entirely unprepared for the cannabis effect ... plus my friends and I were deathly afraid of getting caught and sent to prison for 20 years in New Jersey ... and I myself was afraid of losing control, and even going crazy - and yes, I panicked when I did lose control.

 So - why did 50% of the British research study group experience paranoid thoughts?
 And why did a whopping 30% of the control non-cannabis group also report panic attacks?
 Here are my answers to my friend:

 1) Don't Overdose Pure THC: A primary error in the research was assuming that refined/processed THC on its own, in high dosages, injected suddenly into the bloodstream, replicates the experience of smoking unprocessed grass.
 As this paper (see below link) from NIH reports, there are over 50 psychoactive chemicals in cannabis.
 Taken together while smoking, they balance each other and create the unique grass-high.
-Shooting pure THC in high doses is not a reasonable indicator of how grass induces anxiety attacks.
+Shooting pure THC in high doses is not a reasonable indicator of how marijuana induces anxiety attacks.

 4) Manage Set & Setting: Set and setting are seriously important - so, what set-setting controls did the research include in this?
 Taking a big injected hit of THC would certainly get scary without proper guidance of user attention - that’s what I’m doing with my app, to minimize an anxiety reaction.
-Here's a good (government-generated) discussion:

 5) Take Just Enough: Momentary anxiety reactions when high for the first time are natural - getting stuck in that state is relatively rare for most people.
 But yes, certain personality types, in certain set/setting situations, when getting high for the first time, and taking overly-processed THC by injection, will probably have a very strange first high.

-In Sum: sometimes first users do have a panic attack when trying grass.
+In Sum: sometimes first users do have a panic attack when trying pot.
 This possibility can be reduced greatly by proper administration of dosage, ingestion format, set, and setting.
-The MindfullyHigh App can be used as part of this program.
+The High Together App can effortlessly be used as part of this program.
 Our aim is to minimize risk and upset, while maximizing all the cannabis benefits.